Apple + Intego + Recommended + Software & Apps

 GraphicConverter – Very useful to convert graphics files from one format to another.
 Without GraphicConverter I would not have been able to use the product screenshots in this article.
 Mac OS 9 screenshots can not be opened on OS X as the picture format is not recognized (not even by GraphicConverter for OS X).

 AppleWorks – The word processor of choice and predecessor to what most know today as Pages.
 I actually do a lot of my writing in AppleWorks still!

 Personally, I am a collector of vintage Apple products and a huge fan of Mac OS 9.
 The Macs I use for work are all Intel machines running El Capitan or Sierra/High Sierra, but for some things I always switch to my Pismo if I want to work on the couch, or I use my Power Mac G4 when in the office.
 Writing is something I love to use Mac OS 9 for.
 No notifications, no emails, no messengers or other distractions, just writing.
 Of course, my rather large collection of games for Mac OS 9 are a big reason for keeping it around, too.
-Myst, Riven, Myst 3, The Journeyman Project, The X-Files, Unreal Tournament (which some friends and I still play online sometimes!) and Quake 3 Arena are some of them, and even though there are OS X counterparts with better graphics and better performance, I can't get enough of the old original titles.When writing this story, I knew the target audience would be small.
+Myst, Riven, Myst 3, The Journeyman Project, The X-Files, Unreal Tournament (which some friends and I still play online sometimes!) and Quake 3 Arena are some of them, Even though some of these have OS X counterparts with better graphics and better performance, I can’t get enough of the old original titles.When writing this story, I knew the target audience would be small.
 Still, if you use Mac OS 9 and happen to read this, take a minute to share your setup.
 What do you use it for and why?
-We'd love to hear your stories!
+We’d love to hear your stories!
 And finally, a big thank you to the Classic Mac users out there who have supported and used Intego products since day one!